lean-normal-forms

 • NormalForms/Matrix/Certificates: reusable certificate shapes and unimodularity lemmas

-• NormalForms/Examples/AbelianGroups: sample matrices, executable HNF smoke checks, internal Int and Q[X] Smith spec/invariant-factor/same-size-step smoke, and public Smith certificate/result packaging smoke
+• NormalForms/Examples/AbelianGroups: sample matrices, executable HNF smoke checks, internal Int and Q[X] Smith spec/invariant-factor/same-size-step smoke, public Smith certificate/result packaging smoke, and the current bridge-facing and application-facing examples

 • paper/: manuscript planning notes